Approx read time: 5 mins 🕒

 Founded by the late Swede Ingvar Kamprad in 1943 when he was just 17, IKEA started on a tiny scale.
 Kamprad, who until then had been a budding entrepreneur selling everything from fish to ballpoint pens, initially sold replicas of his uncle’s kitchen table, diversifying into other furniture soon after.

-Since then, IKEA has expanded at an astonishing pace, especially because IKEA stores are often purpose-built and require lots of land (its largest store in the world is in South Korea and is 640,000 square feet).
-As of August 2019, 423 IKEA stores are operating in 52 countries.
+Since then, IKEA has expanded at an astonishing pace, especially because IKEA stores are often purpose-built and require lots of land (its largest store in the world is in the Philippines and is 700,000 square feet).
+As of July 2025, 486 IKEA stores are operating in 63 markets.

 Expanding into Western Europe has been relatively straightforward due to proximity, shared cultural values and lack of red tape.
-Indeed, when it comes to stores, its biggest market is Germany, with fifty-three outlets.
-That’s even more than the US, which has 50.
+Indeed, when it comes to stores, its biggest market is Germany, with 55 outlets.
+That’s even more than the US, which has 53.

 Yet when it comes to the rest of the world, IKEA's localisation strategy has had to adopt a more measured approach.